 An ESM Destination establishes a trusted connection between Logger and an ArcSight Manager so that you can forward events and alerts in Common Event Format (CEF) from the Logger to the Manager using Logger's built-in SmartConnector.

 The CEF events are already normalized or categorized.
-For more information about CEF, refer to the document "Implementing ArcSight CEF".
-For a down-loadable copy of this guide, search for "ArcSight Common Event Format (CEF) Guide" in the Micro Focus Security Community.
+For more information about CEF, refer to the Implementing ArcSight Common Event Format (CEF).

 Logger can forward these types of events to an ArcSight Manager: